bahaa-alden/nodejs-expressjs-typescript/README.md

-# Tasks Manager
+# nodejs-expressjs-mongo-typescript

-Tasks Manager is a Node.js application built with Express.js, MongoDB, Passport.js, and JWT authentication.
-It provides endpoints for managing tasks and user authentication.
+This repo is a Node.js application built with Express.js, MongoDB, Passport.js, and JWT authentication.

 ## Setup Instructions